Metastatic prostate cancer

 • Feel your bladder isn’t empty after going to the toilet

-If the cancer is affecting your bones, you may have:
+If the cancer is affecting your bones, symptoms can include:

 • A nagging ache in a particular bone